rackerlabs/design-system/_docs/style/colors.md

 Refer to [Iconography]({{site.baseurl}}/style/iconography) for guidelines about constructing default and hover state health status icons.

-- Use the 100 hue (red, yellow, green) for background colors that you can apply to components such as the table heartbeat and an [Message Banner]({{site.baseurl}}/components/alert-bar.html).
+- Use the 100 hue (red, yellow, green) for background colors that you can apply to components such as the table heartbeat and a [Message Banner]({{site.baseurl}}/components/message-banner.html).

 {% endcolumn %}